mikeedudee/SINAG/README.md

 <h1 align="center">Sinag</h1>

 <p align="center">
-  <i>The team name represents the dawn of a new era in Philippine aerospace.
-It implies energy, transparency, and a bright future for the community.</i>
+  <i>The dawn of a new era in Philippine aerospace.
+Sinag directly implies energy, transparency, and a bright future for the community.</i>
 </p>

 <p align="center">